Skip to content

 Install uv on the cluster

-Once you can connect via SSH to the Mila cluster, run the same install command as before but on a login node:
+Once connected via SSH to the Mila cluster, run the same uv install command as before but on a login node:

 curl -LsSf https://astral.sh/uv/install.sh | sh